caspark/factorio-a11y/README.md

 ### Fueling

+You can add fuel (wood, coal, etc) into buildings (burner miners, burner inserters, stone furnaces, etc) and vehicles (cars, tanks, trains):

-* `refuel here` will refuel the closest refuelable entity
+* `refuel here` will refuel the closest refuelable entity in reach
-* `refuel it` will refuel the entity being hovered over (building, vehicle, etc)
+* `refuel it` will refuel the entity being hovered over (building, vehicle, etc) as long as it is in reach
-* `refuel everything` will refuel
+* `refuel everything` will refuel everything that is reachable

 Tips:

-* Refueling works with buildings (burner miners, burner inserters, stone furnaces, etc) and vehicles (cars, tanks, trains).
-* The highest energy value fuel is used first (coal before wood, for example).
+* The highest energy value fuel is used first (e.g. coal before wood).
-* The correct fuel for each entity is calculated dynamically, not hardcoded, so this should work with mods.
+* Acceptable fuel for each entity is calculated dynamically, not hardcoded, so this should work with mods.

+### Reloading

+You can load ammo into turrets (gun and artillery turrets) and vehicles (cars and tanks), as well as into your character's guns:

+* `reload here` will reload the closest entity that takes ammo and is in reach
+* `reload it` will reload the entity being hovered over (building, vehicle)
+* `reload everything` will reload every entity that is reachable (not including the character's guns)
+* `reload self` will put ammo into your character's guns

+Tips:

+* The most expensive ammunition is used first (e.g. piercing bullets before regular bullets).
+* Acceptable ammo for each entity is calculated dynamically, not hardcoded, so this should work with mods.

 Todo list
 ---------